NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 - `y` - Opens a pane on the left side of your inventory.
 - left `ctrl` - Hold to show the NBT data of an item.
   - left `ctrl`+`h` - copies the nbt data to your clipboard.
-- `n` - While viewing the essence guide, prints the essence costs to your log.
+- `b` - While viewing the essence guide of an item, add the essence to the essencecost.json.

 Once you have made the changes you would like you can find the files located in `.minecraft\config\notenoughupdates\repo`.